From acting to journalism: The life and career of Rachel Lewis Hilburn

 One day, a coworker with connections to a Wilmington TV news station asked her “Have you ever thought about news?”

-“Sure, but I’m not trained in journalism,” Hilburn replied.
+“Sure, but I’m not trained in journalism,” Lewis Hilburn replied.

-Hilburn spent the next couple of years learning how reporters cover a story, edit video packages and eventually, how to arrange an entire newscast.
-She stayed at WWAY until the spring of 2011, when she decided she wanted a change of pace and began working at WHQR.
+Lewis Hilburn spent the next couple of years learning how reporters cover a story, edit video packages and eventually, how to arrange an entire newscast.
+She stayed at WWAY until 2005, when she left news for the next six years.
+During that time she worked as the executive director for Bald Head Island’s Home Owners Association until 2011, when she decided she wanted a change of pace and began working at WHQR.
 She always had an affinity for public radio and its ability to dive deep into its stories.

-Only a year after starting at WHQR, Hilburn was named News Director in July 2012.
+A year after starting at WHQR as interim news director, Lewis Hilburn was named news director in July 2012.

 An Actor Turned Journalist

-It’s partially because of that—not only a want, but a willingness to understand other people—that lead her to start “Coastline” in 2014.
+It’s partially because of that—not only a want, but a willingness to understand other people—that made her the perfect choice to host a new show envisioned by Station Manager Cleve Callison.
+Lewis Hilburn began hosting “Coastline” in 2014.

 In the Studio